 - Cleanse the grapes thoroughly with running cold water.

-- Place the grapes on an absorbent paper towel, and let dry.
+- Place them on an absorbent paper towel, and let dry.

-- After the grapes have dried, put them in your preferred jar, preferring to be made from glass.
+- Then put them in your preferred jar, preferably glass.

 - Keep your grapes inside the refrigerator, and then grab a jar of these delicious grapes to snack on during the course of your day.